neondatabase/website/content/docs/manage/overview.md

 Data resides in a branch.
 Each Neon project is created with a default branch called `main`.
 This initial branch is also your project's root branch, which cannot be deleted.
 After creating more branches, you can designate a different branch as your default branch, but your root branch cannot be deleted.
 You can create child branches from any branch in your project.
 Each branch can contain multiple databases and roles.
 Tier limits define the number of branches you can create in a project and the amount of data per branch.
 To learn more, see [Manage branches](/docs/manage/branches).

-## Compute endpoint
+## Computes

-A compute endpoint is a compute resource associated with a branch.
-A primary read-write compute is created for a project's default branch.
+A compute is a virtualized computing resource that includes CPU, memory, and storage for running applications.
+In the context of Neon, a compute runs Postgres.
+When you create a project in Neon, a primary read-write compute is created for a project's default branch.
 Neon supports both read-write and [read replica](/docs/introduction/read-replicas) computes.
 A branch can have a single primary read-write compute but supports multiple read replicas.
 To connect to a database that resides in a branch, you must connect via a compute that is associated with the branch.
-Tier limits define the resources (vCPUs and RAM) available to a compute.
+Your Neon plan defines the resources (vCPU and RAM) available to a compute.
 For more information, see [Manage computes](/docs/manage/endpoints).
 Compute size, autoscaling, and autosuspend (scale-to-zero) are all settings that are configured for a compute.

 ## Roles